andr-ew/ndls/README.md

   - 3 - softcut will begin playing and overdubbing, like a delay.
     - delay time is set by time between key presses, as with looping. you can modify the delay time with the **len** or **rate** controls.
     - delay feeback is set by the **old** control

+by default, ndls loops asynchronously between tracks, see (window scopes)(#window-scopes) for info on synchronous modality.

 ### track focus & page focus
 [track focus x: 1, y: 1-4; page focus x: 3-5, y: 1]